readthedocs/ethicalads.io/content/posts/2024-niche-targeting-marketing-post.md

 While we're still building and refining the capabilities for this targeting, we wanted to show some early examples of just how it will work.
-Here's an [example](https://www.ethicalads.io/advertisers/similar-pages/?url=https%3A%2F%2Fwww.mongodb.com%2Fatlas) where you can see how we're able to target ads specifically focusing on MongoDB and databases, when serving a MongoDB ad.
+Here's a [niche targeting example](https://www.ethicalads.io/advertisers/similar-pages/?url=https%3A%2F%2Fwww.mongodb.com%2Fatlas) where you can see how we're able to target ads specifically focusing on MongoDB and databases, when serving a MongoDB ad.

 <div class="postimage text-center">